TexTrueStudio/CaffeineConfig/README.md

-# CaffeineConfig
+# ColaConfig

+ColaConfig is Unofficial CaffeineConfig forge port.

-CaffeineConfig is a mixin configuration manager that allows both the user and other mods to configure what mixins should apply and which shouldn't in a simple manner, and without the mods having to depend on each other.
+ColaConfig is a mixin configuration manager that allows both the user and other mods to configure what mixins should apply and which shouldn't in a simple manner, and without the mods having to depend on each other.

 ## Usage

-### Adding CaffeineConfig as a dependency to your project
+### Adding ColaConfig as a dependency to your project

-To use `CaffeineConfig` you'll first need to add the CaffeineMC maven to the repositories block of your `build.gradle` file, and then add
-CaffeineConfig as a dependency.
-You should include CaffeineConfig as Jar-in-Jar with your mod.
+To use `ColaConfig` you'll first need to add the maven to the repositories block of your `build.gradle` file, and then add ColaConfig as a dependency.
+You should include ColaConfig as Jar-in-Jar with your mod.

-Adding the CaffeineMC maven to your `build.gradle`:
+Adding the maven to your `build.gradle`:

 ```groovy
 repositories {